 In the 80’s we used to use Feline Distemper shots when we ran out of the low supply Parvo vaccines and it provided some help for the dogs.
 Similarly, the Bordetella vaccines supply some help for this particular disease.
 Virtually 100% of exposed dogs become infected.
 Nearly 80% come down with clinical signs.
 There are two general clinical syndromes — the milder syndrome and a more severe pneumonia syndrome.

 - Soft, moist or dry cough that persists for 10-21 days despite therapy with antibiotics and cough suppressants.

 - Many dogs have yellow nasal discharge and a low-grade fever (that means a rectal temp. of 102.5-103.5 ºF.)
 The nasal discharge likely represents a secondary bacterial infection that quickly resolves with treatment with a broad-spectrum, bactericidal antibiotic.

 Some dogs develop a more severe case of Canine Influenza which includes:

 - Thoracic radiographs may show consolidation of lung lobes.

 - Supportive therapy and maintenance of hydration with fluid therapy may be needed.

-I suspect that the human Bacterial and Viral Immune System Stimulator homeopathic drops will work quite well.
+I suspect that the human homeopathic drops will work quite well (especially the Viral and Bacterial Immune System Stim drops).
 I’ve noticed that they work quite effectively and quickly for regular kennel cough by eliminating the secondary infection and supporting the immune system.